jdp/tessera/README.markdown

         '/' => 'index'
     ));

 That's it.
+Save that as **basic.php** in your document root, and visit **yourdomain.com/basic.php**.
-That's an entire Tessera application that responds to a request to /, which gets mapped to the index method of BasicApp.
+That's an entire Tessera application that responds to a request to /, which gets mapped to the `index` method of BasicApp.
-If you save that as basic.php in a directory where tessera.php is visible and visit it in your browser, you should be greeted with Eiffel 65 lyrics.
+If everything was done properly, you should be greeted with Eiffel 65 lyrics.

 ### Getting nutty

-If you want to explore Tessera more, check out the [project wiki](http://github.com/jdp/tessera/wikis).
+If you want to explore Tessera more, check out the [project wiki](http://wiki.github.com/jdp/tessera).

 ## About